denten-books/plain-text/3-format.md

 [...] as if the graphic character of the work were completely obvious" [@drucker_images_2010].
 Their insight captures the dual movement of
-formatting: at once towards the physical and the mental characteristics of text, matter and content.
-The reader understands the text as an idea, that takes shape in the mind.
+formatting: at once towards the physical and the mental characteristics of text, towards matter and content.

+The reader understands the text as an idea that takes shape in the mind.
 The book thus retreats from grasp, as Percy Lubbock wrote in *The Craft of Fiction* [@lubbock_craft_1921].
-Subsequently, readers tend to treat text in a disembodied fashion---as surface rhetoric---reading past the material structures that support mental phenomena.
-As visual phenomenon, a unified image, the page presents itself in its entirety, at once, in what the Drucker and McGann call its "holistic repleteness."
-It is as if it was always so: these words were always in this order, at these coordinates.
+Subsequently, readers treat texts as disembodied artifacts---surface rhetoric---reading past the material structures that support mental phenomena.
+As an object, a unified image, the page presents itself in its entirety, at once, in what Drucker and McGann call its "holistic repleteness."
+It is, as if it was always so: these words were always in this order, at these coordinates.
 However, the printer and the book designer know the image to be a carefully constructed composite.
-They understand and can name the particulates of page composition invisible to a lay reader.
+They know the particulates of page composition invisible to a lay reader.
 Drucker and McGann conclude that "systems of graphic presentation are operational, not merely passive schematic structures [...] active agents for creating meaning, instructions for reading, viewing, comprehending information [@drucker_images_2010].
 Choices were made, in other words, that would later affect meaning making.
 Apprehension precedes comprehension.
-The processes of interpretation have commenced and in some cases concluded before the reader laid eyes on a page.
+Processes of interpretation have commenced and in some cases concluded before the reader laid eyes on a page.

-We are finally confronted with several concrete differences between print and digital formats.
+In summary, we are confronted with several concrete differences between print and digital formats.

 Print editors and textual scholars negotiate the shape of the text in advance of publication.
 The choice to exclude certain words, versions, or visual